qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/04_geometry.rst

 Geometry Handling
 *****************

-Points, linestrings, polygons that represent a spatial feature are commonly referred to as geometries.
-In QGIS they are represented with :class:`QgsGeometry` class.
+Points, linestrings and polygons that represent a spatial feature are commonly referred to as geometries.
+In QGIS they are represented with the :class:`QgsGeometry` class.
 All possible geometry types are nicely shown in `JTS discussion page
 <http://www.vividsolutions.com/jts/discussion.htm#spatialDataModel>`_.

 Sometimes one geometry is actually a collection of simple (single-part) geometries.
-Such a geometry is called multi-part geometry.
+Such a geometry is called a multi-part geometry.
 If it contains just one type of simple geometry, we call it multi-point, multi-linestring or multi-polygon.
 For example, a country consisting of multiple islands can be represented as a multi-polygon.